 A structured and systematic study plan in the last few months helps to go a long way in scoring decent marks in JEE Main as long as one is willing to stick to it.
 I, for one, made a study plan which I am going to detail below.

 However, I must say in advance, that it’s really difficult for a class 12 student (especially someone as fickle-minded as myself) to stick to a detailed study plan, no matter how exciting it was to plan out at the beginning.
 So I allowed myself some wriggling space in my routine so as not to dishearten myself if I couldn’t follow it to the core.

-Best Study Plan for JEE Main 2020 in One Month Before the Examination
+Best Study Plan for JEE Main in Last 3 Months

 - Make a list of the daily goals for the next day before bedtime.
 After waking up the next day, see your list, get a bearing of what you have to do for the day and enjoy completing your goals.

 - Adopt a recreational method of your own.
 As surprising as it may seem, this is the most important thing you have to do in the last few months of JEE Main preparation.
 Anything is suitable: going out to play, going for a walk, listening to music, watching comedy shows or as in my case, a little out-of-tone bathroom singing.
 Mindset is the most important thing that differentiates between the toppers and the others during JEE.
 So always stay refreshed mentally.

 - Solve as many practice papers you can.
 If you feel you are prepared in a particular subject, go through the previous years question papers and solve them keeping in mind the time you have allotted to that subject for yourself during the actual exam.
 Don’t focus on the marks you are getting.
 Focus on improving your speed and accuracy.
 And that requires a lot of practice.
 I, for one, had given around 30 full length papers keeping the time in mind.
 As an added challenge, in some papers, I used to keep 2:30 hrs time instead of the normal 3 hrs time so as to improve on my speed, and it helped a great deal.